KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 	:end-before: XR_DOCS_TAG_END_CreateViewConfigurationView
 	:dedent: 8

-As we are rendering in stereo in this tutorial, the two view are the same.
+As we are rendering in stereo in this tutorial, the two views are the same.

 We will create an ``XrSwapchain`` for each view in the system.
-First, we will resize our color and depth ``std::vector<SwapchainInfo>`` to match the number of views in the system.
+First, we will resize our color and depth ``std::vector<SwapchainInfo>`` s to match the number of views in the system.
 Next, we set up a loop to iterate through and create the swapchains and all the image views.
 Append the following this code to the ``CreateSwapchains()`` method:

 .. code-block:: cpp